bbhuston/argocd-gameops/README.md

 - A GameOps Platform Admin bootstraps a [Cloud Build](https://cloud.google.com/build) *'provisioning pipeline'* and then uses this to create a GCP landing zone project and a hardened GKE cluster which has been pre-provisioned with [ArgoCD](https://argoproj.github.io/cd/) (aka an 'ArgoCD admin cluster').
 - The ArgoCD admin cluster instance uses several powerful Kubernetes frameworks, such as [Policy Controller](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller), to create and manage Google Cloud resources using [Kubernetes Resource Model](https://github.com/kubernetes/design-proposals-archive/blob/main/architecture/resource-management.md) (KRM) tooling and a GitOps-centric approach to declarative configuration management.
-- Once the intial GCP landing zone environment is ready, the GameOps Platform Admin customizes and bundles (think [Kustomize](https://kustomize.io/) or [Helm](https://helm.sh/)) Kubernetes manifests into curated Kubernetes packages, commonly referred to as ['blueprints'](https://cloud.google.com/anthos-config-management/docs/concepts/blueprints), using the Cloud Build provisioning pipeline.
-These blueprints are staged in a *'source repo'* code repository, instantiated using the hydration trigger, and then finally committed to a *'deployment repo'* code repository which is monitored by ArgoCD.
+- Once the intial GCP landing zone environment is ready, the GameOps Platform Admin can proceed to customize and bundle (think [Kustomize](https://kustomize.io/) or [Helm](https://helm.sh/)) Kubernetes manifests into curated Kubernetes packages, commonly referred to as ['blueprints'](https://cloud.google.com/anthos-config-management/docs/concepts/blueprints), using the Cloud Build provisioning pipeline.
+These blueprints should be staged in a source code repository (aka *source repo*) and actively monitored by ArgoCD.
-- When ArgoCD detects changes to the deployment repo, it automatically applies this new configuration to your GCP Organization.
+- When ArgoCD detects changes to this source repo, it automatically applies this new configuration to your GCP Organization.
 This process serves as the basis of a [GitOps reconcilation loop](https://thenewstack.io/kubecon-cloud-native-patterns-of-the-gitops-pipeline/) that is used to continually create and manage the specific GCP resources which are defined in the various Kubernetes blueprint packages that GameOps relies upon.

 ![](https://raw.githubusercontent.com/bbhuston/argocd-gameops/main/.assets/how-it-works.png)